msztylko/programming-from-ground-up/first-programs/README.md

 3. Linux knows which system call to use from %eax register value.
 4. Each system call has different requierments about contents of other registers.
    * for example `exit` system call has number 1 and requires status code to be placed in %ebx.

+# Only numbers
+>When reading a piece of paper, you can stop when you run out of numbers.
+However, the computer only contains numbers, so it has no idea when it has reached the last of your numbers.

+This is why we use null character to end strings in C and we need to specify the number of elements we want to work with.
+There are only numbers.